This Week at a Glance

 Church School will resume in September!

 On behalf of our entire congregation, the Christian Education Committee gives public thanks for the wonderful team of volunteers who have staffed the Church School from 10:15 to 11:00 each Sunday this school year.
-Our appreciation goes to Kate Baier, Sharon Boersma, Yvonne Doherty, Carrie Hinrichs, Barbara Iverson, Ruth Schroeder, and Emily O'Brock.
+Our appreciation goes to Kate Baier, Sharon Boersma, Yvonne Doherty, Carrie Hinrichs, Barbara Iverson, and Ruth Schroeder.
 These teachers have sung, taught, mentored, and indeed 'fed the lambs' of Madison Avenue Presbyterian Church.
 Thanks be to God.

 Middle and High School Ministries